matvore/hesokuri/README.md

 sync (along with other miscellaneous configuration files and utilities that are shared between all systems).

-If a repo or any containing directory does not exist on a peer and you start the Hesokuri daemon on it, the containing directory and repo will be created automatically on Hesokuri start up.
-This means that, in the above example, if the `hacks` folder containing the two repos does not exist on `192.168.0.4`, you can run Hesokuri anyway, `192.168.0.4` will create the folders and initialize empty Git repos, and other peers will push the two repos to it as soon as they establish a connection to `192.168.0.4`.
+If a repo or any containing directory does not exist on a peer and you start Hesokuri on it, the containing directory and repo will be created automatically.
+This means that, in the above example, if the `hacks` folder containing the two repos does not exist on `192.168.0.4`, you can run Hesokuri anyway, `192.168.0.4` will create the folders and initialize empty Git repos, and other peers will push the two repos to it as soon as they establish a connection.

 ###Run
-To run, switch to the directory containing the Hesokuri source and run `lein run`.
+To run, switch to the directory containing the Hesokuri source and enter `lein run` at the command line.

 ###Web interface
 You can go to <http://localhost:8080> in a web browser on any peer to see the